jaydenwhite-us/logs/warstory/made_the_cut.md

 It also verified the
 security hole PaperCut
 aimed to fill.

 The ability to
 release a job at the printer
 would keep private information private.

-In the end, the college redeployed the printers to reduce service fees from paper jams.
+In the end, the college redeployed the printers in a way that reduced service fees from paper jams.

 This was the best solution